Greg-R/qsd2/README.md

 The divide-by-2 circuit was simulated and found to produce acceptable quadrature.

+For optimal quadrature circuit performance, the coaxial cable between the Main board and the QSD2 should be as short as possible.

 ### Software Modifications

 Another complication of the divide-by-two is that the circuit must be properly reset prior to application